vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/boosting-performance/vtex-io-documentation-enabling-order-form-optimization.md

 The new `OrderFormProvider` v2 is already used by `minicart.v2`, the `add-to-cart-button`, the `checkout-cart` and it will be used by any native block that will be developed in Store Framework from now on.
 However, important native blocks that are older, such as the `minicart` and `buy-button`, still consume `orderForm` data that was exported by the legacy `OrderFormProvider`.

-Ensuring **backward-compatibility** is reinforced in Store Framework,  **both** `OrderFormProvider`s, the legacy and the new one, remain on store pages, exporting `OrderForm` data to their respective blocks.
+To ensure **backward-compatibility** is reinforced in Store Framework,  **both** `OrderFormProvider`s, the legacy and the new one, remain on store pages, exporting `OrderForm` data to their respective blocks.

 This comes with a performance cost since it means every store is now fetching **two** different `orderForm`s to use in each of the `OrderFormProvider`s working behind the scenes.